 We offer additional coverage of some prescription drugs (enhanced drug coverage) not normally covered in a Medicare prescription drug plan.
-Our plan offers the Part D excluded drug sildenafil in three strengths (25mg, 50mg and 100mg) at the tier two copay level and a quantity limit of six (6) tablets per month.
+Our plan offers the Part D excluded drug sildenafil in three strengths (25mg, 50mg and 100mg) at a quantity limit of six (6) tablets per month.
 The amount you pay for these drugs does not count towards qualifying you for the Catastrophic Coverage Stage.
 (The Catastrophic Coverage Stage is described in Chapter 6, Section 7 of this document.)